LeaderShape Institute at Wake Forest University

 As the 2024-2025 Student Body President, Hannah is looking forward to how she will carry this experience into her leadership during her presidential term with Wake Forest Student Government.
 Hannah has participated in leadership conferences with other schools before, but LeaderShape is her first conference with fellow Wake Forest students, to which she is grateful.
 “Nobody understands the Wake Forest student experience better than the people who go here.”

-Hannah Elluru pictured with her “Family Cluster” Group, led by Dr. Cherise James, Director of Orientation, New Student and Transition Programs
+Hannah Ellure pictured with her “Family Cluster” Group, led by Dr. Cherise James, Director of Orientation, New Student and Transition Programs

 Dr. Nikki Elston, Assistant Teaching Professor and Assistant Dean of Academic Advising